-Wind Sculptures is a photographic experience that present unpredictable sculpture created by the wind that only the instant of a high-speed camera can sculpt and keep it forever.
-A photograph as a sculpture and recorder of a performance.
+Wind Sculptures is an experimental series of photographs that depict unpredictable -resembling sculptures- forms created by the wind that only the instant of a high-speed camera can capture and keep it forever.

 The entire project was taken around Europe, Italy, Greece, France, Switzerland, Portugal, UK and Iceland.
-The artist is also a subject of this theatrical sculpture where human and nature collaborate in a performance with even changing results.
+The artist is also a subject of these theatrical sculptures where human and nature collaborate in a performance with ever-changing results.

 “The material used for my project is the same used by the coast guard to protect the migrants from the cold or from the sun as soon as they reach the coast from the sea.
 The thermal blanket is an iconic material, a symbol of salvation and generosity of the human being.”